Thank you for choosing TriStar Summit for your healthcare needs.

 • You may bring your glasses, dentures, hearing aids, etc., but the hospital cannot be responsible for breakage or loss of items kept in your room.

-Outpatient testing
+Outpatient Testing

 Make sure your doctor has called the hospital to order the procedure.
 Or, if the doctor gives the order to you, be sure to bring it with you when you report for testing.

-Advance directives
+Advance Directives

 If you have a Living Will, bring a copy when you report to Admitting.
 If you want to have one in your medical file, the Admitting Office has forms available.

-Insurance information
+Insurance Information

 It is important that you understand what your insurance covers and where you can go for care.
 Many insurance plans require pre-certification before admission.
 To avoid reduced benefits, call your insurance company to verify your coverage and make sure your authorizations are in order.